Skip to content

 Moodle is a free, open-source platform that empowers you to create and manage online courses.
 Using WSL, you can host Moodle directly on your Windows 10 or Windows 11 PC without needing a separate server.

-This approach is perfect for developers and educators who want to test Moodle configurations or build course content locally.
-With WSL 2, you get excellent performance for Linux applications, making it a robust solution for your Moodle installation.
+Installing Moodle on Windows Subsystem for Linux (WSL) 2 is perfect for developers and educators testing Moodle configurations or building course content locally.
+WSL 2 offers excellent performance for Linux applications, making it a robust solution for your Moodle installation.

 ⚡ Quick Answer